Re'eh: Fifth reading—Deuteronomy 14:22–29

 In the fifth reading, Moses instructed that the Israelites were to set aside every year a tenth part of their harvest.
-They were to consume the tithes of their new grain, wine, and oil, and the firstlings of their herds and flocks, in the presence of God in the place where God would choose.
+They were to consume the tithes of their new grain, wine, and oil, and the firstlings of their herds and flocks in the place where God would choose.
 If the distance to that place was too great, they could convert the tithes or firstlings into money, take the proceeds to the place that God had chosen, and spend the money and feast there.
 They were not to neglect the Levite in their community, for the Levites had no hereditary portion of land.
 A closed portion ends here.

 In the continuation of the reading, Moses instructed that every third year, the Israelites were to take the full tithe, but leave it within their settlements, and the Levite, the proselyte, the orphan, and the widow in their settlements could come and eat.
 The fifth reading and a closed portion end here with the end of the chapter.